 There's lots of help available in the Rochdale borough for drug and alcohol users.
 There's also plenty of support for families, loved ones and friends who are worried about a someone's substance misuse.

-As a first step, contact the Renaissance Team and they will be happy to give you non judgmental advice.
+As a first step, contact Turning Point and they will be happy to give you non-judgemental advice.

 Drug and alcohol treatment services directory

 The directory gives details of types of help, treatment and therapy available in Rochdale borough, including:

 - Medical and detox care.

 - Needle exchange points.

 - Complementary therapies such as reiki, acupuncture and massage that can help relieve withdrawal symptoms.

 - Help with housing or training and employment needs.